 The NPCC Regional Standards Committee (“RSC”) aligns its activities with the NPCC and NERC Strategic Plans and is charged with:

-(a) Managing and maintaining the NPCC Regional Standards Development Process.
+(a) Managing and maintaining the NPCC Regional Standards Development Process in accordance with the Regional Standard Processes Manual (RSPM).

 (b) Managing and maintaining the process for NPCC Criteria and Directory Development.

-(c) Providing consolidated NPCC Regional review and comments to existing and proposed NERC Standards in accordance with the NERC Reliability Standards Development Processes.
+(c) Providing consolidated NPCC Regional review and comments to existing and proposed NERC Standards in accordance with the NERC Standard Processes Manual (SPM).

 (d) Reviewing FERC Orders and Notice of Proposed Rulemakings (“NOPRs”) related to Reliability Standards.